How To Print Polyester T-Shirts

 The t-shirt must be a man made fabric such as polyester or polycotton.

-Natural fabrics such as content cannot be used with a standard sublimation setup.
+Natural fabrics such as cotton cannot be used with a standard sublimation setup.

 When looking to purchase t-shirts for dye sublimation printing we always suggest researching as much as possible to find a well regarded supplier of ‘sublimation ready’ t-shirts.